favoritemedium/ez2/README.md

 ## Run the app

-Run 'node app' to start the application.
+Run `node app` to start the application.
 Confirm with accessing the selected region and checking the EC2 instances in the Amazon console.